DeSantis is trashing Disney all over America, accusing the company of trying to 'sexualize' children. Don't expect Disney to hit back in court, defamation experts say

 That means if Disney does ever consider litigation it'll have to think about what message it's sending by doing so.

 For instance, Lidsky pointed out, Americans used to sue more frequently when others falsely accused them of being gay.
-But that's lessening because it's built on a premise that there's something wrong with being gay.
+But that's rejected today because it's built on a premise that there's something wrong with being gay.

 Similarly, by not suing, Disney may be demonstrating that it stands by its positions and programming.